krsma996/Candy-Shop/README.md

 # Candy Shop Project

+ The assignment is to create a simple Single Page Application using vanilla JS running in the browser without having to be built.
+The assignment is mostly open-ended so you are free to be creative, but it does have some requirements:

  Must be written in pure JS (no frameworks) ✔
 - Must be a Single Page Application ✔